 - Add ½ of the flour mixture to the butter mixture and beat on low speed until incorporated.
 Add ½ of the buttermilk and beat to combine.
 Repeat with remaining flour mixture and buttermilk.

-- Scrape cake batter into prepared pan and bake for 45 minutes or until tester inserted comes out clean, and sides are starting to pull away from edges of pan.
-Let cool 10 minutes in pan, then use a butter knife to gently go around inner edge of pan before placing a cooling rack on top and flipping the whole thing over.
+- Scrape cake batter into prepared pan and bake for about 45 minutes or until internal temperature reaches 190ºF, tester inserted comes out clean, and sides are starting to pull away from edges of pan.
+Let cool 10 minutes in pan, then use a small soft spatula to gently go around inner edge of pan before placing a cooling rack on top and flipping the whole thing over.
 If cake does not immediately release, let cool another 5 minutes upside down before giving it a gentle wiggle (or see tip in above post)

 - Beat together ingredients for frosting, starting on low speed and then increasing to high.
 Add more cream if needed to make it thick but pourable.
 Pour over cake once completely cooled.

 - Top with sparkly sugared rosemary and sugared cranberries, and/or halved raspberries and pomegranate arils (if serving right away).